 12 Most Influential Presidents of the United States

-In its more than two centuries of history, the United States of America has had some of the bravest and most influential men sit in the Oval Office as President of the United States.
+In its more than two centuries of history, the United States of America has had some of the bravest and most visionary men sit in the Oval Office as President of the United States.
 The 12 personalities we are about to explore are considered by many historians and scholars as the most influential presidents of the United States.

-There are countless reasons that could be given for placing President Abraham Lincoln atop the list of most influential U.S. presidents.
+There are countless reasons that can be given for placing President Abraham Lincoln atop the list of most influential U.S. presidents.
 Reason #1: Abe freed the slaves in America (i.e. “that all persons held as slaves” within the rebellious states) by issuing the Emancipation Proclamation in 1863.
 The reasons could go on and on, but the fact that he stood for freedom and democracy in the face of extreme difficulties speaks volumes of President Lincoln’s courage and leadership skills.

 Many historians reason that America would most likely have disintegrated had it not been for Abraham Lincoln’s presidency (March 4, 1861-April 15, 1865).
 And even as the four-year brutal Civil War raged on, our nation’s 16th President had the foresight to put in place Reconstruction policies that he reasoned would heal the animosity between the North and South.
 It is for the above reason President Abraham Lincoln is generally revered as the greatest U.S. president of all time.